Last Updated on: 9th October 2023, 02:25 pm

 Many animals seem to sense when they’re about to die and exhibit certain behaviors in response.

 If a hermit crab perished after leaving its shell, it’s logical to assume it did the same.
-It left the shell so it could die in peace, maybe even preserving the shell for another hermit.
+It left the shell to die in peace, maybe even preserving the shell for another hermit.

 However, hermit crabs show no obvious behaviors when approaching death, aside from the symptoms of disease or illness.
 They won’t act differently or prepare themselves for the end.